tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 ## 8. Start creating content {#start_creating_content}

 As tech writers begin developing content, there are two primary ways to go about it.
-For new content that involves a significant amount of new material, which will require review, comments, iterations, and other discussion, I recommend starting the content in a collaborative wiki platform (e.g., Google Docs, Quip, Confluence).
+For new content that involves a significant amount of new material, which will require review, comments, iterations, and other discussions, I recommend starting the content in a collaborative wiki platform (e.g., Google Docs, Quip, Confluence).
 Use the platform that your team already uses for collaboration, as it will probably a familiar place for interaction.
 These platforms allow you to easily ask questions, let reviewers provide input, and collaboratively shape the material in a more interactive way.

 There's no point in focusing on your authoring tool's syntax (e.g., Markdown, DITA, XML) or struggling with build issues at this point if you're not even sure if the pages you've written will make it into the published documentation.
 I wrote about this scenario extensively in [Treat code like code and prose like prose](/blog/treat-code-like-code-and-prose-like-prose/).
 While it might be tempting to drive everything from a docs-as-code tooling perspective here, asking engineers to review content using code review tools, this typically excludes non-engineers from the documentation review process.